grishkam/QuickFigures/UserGuide/User Guide.md

   -	**Display Range**, **Window/Level**, or **Min/Max**.
 These options open display range adjuster similar to the display range adjuster found in ImageJ and other Software.
 Adjustments done with this adjuster affect both split channel panels and merge panels. [see Display range dialog for details](#Display-Range-Dialog)
   -	**Change color modes** menu item switches channel panels between 'colorized' and 'greyscale' displays.
 Panels with more than one channel will always be displayed in a colorized form regardless of this option.
   -	**Channel Use Options**.
 Displays the **Channel Use** dialog ([See section on Channel Use Dialog](#Channel-Use-Dialog)).
-This dialog allows the user to select which channels are used in the merge panel, change color modes and also merge an additional channels into the channel panels.
+This dialog allows the user to select which channels are used in the merge panel, change color modes and also merge an itional channels into the channel panels.
   - **Recolor channels** submenu.
 This allows the user to change the color of channels from one pseudo-color to another.
 Colors for channel panels, merged panels and [channel labels](#Channel-Label-Text) will all change in response to this item.
 For user's familiar with ImageJ, this menu item changes the lookup table.
   -	**Recolor Channels Automatically**.
 Changes the color of every channel based on the channel names.
 Images imported from certain microscopy formats (.czi, .zvi) will have channel names that reflect the dye names (eGFP, Cy5, mCherry) while others will have channel names that reflect colors.
 This automatic recoloring can also be performed in other contexts.
   - 'Match' menu items.
 Each figure may contain several images.
 The options can be used to make sure that variables such as channel display ranges, channel colors and channel order are consistent between images.
 If only one source image is part of the figure, this menu item will not appear.